Tips on Virtual Mentoring Relationships

 a new dimension to your relationship if it's possible.

-easy to see yourself as the "guest" in this
+to see yourself as the "guest" in this relationship,

-relationship, but guests are often passive.
-Remember that this
+but guests are often passive.
+Remember that this program is an

 - Show enthusiasm!
 In e-mails, this means giving thoughtful